vantage6/vantage6-workshop/learners/setup.md

 It's OK if the version number is different as long as you can create a Python environment as shown in the next step.

-If you see an error message, you may need to restart your terminal or computer.
+If you see an error message, you may need to restart your terminal or even your computer.

 ### Python environment and Python packages